-- Can be executed in 1 or 2 runs on the same day (2nd run start order: The "Bibo-Rule" is to be followed as in Slalom). - Ideally there should be 2 separate courses for the Categories B/C and A. Where this is not possible, it is acceptable to use a shortened version of the A-course for the Categories B/C. In this case after the races of C and B the course is to be re-prepared for Category A.

-- If ruts or rocks are showing it is recommended to offset the turning poles no more than 1 meter.
+- Can be executed in 1 or 2 runs on the same day (2nd run start order: The "Bibo-Rule" is to be followed as in Slalom). - Ideally there should be 2 separate courses (see Rule MA 4) b) .
+Where only one course is acceptable by the rules, the course is to be re-prepared between Categories - If ruts or rocks are showing it is recommended to offset the turning poles no more than 1 meter.
 The general line is not to be altered, therefore no additional inspection is needed. - To avoid protests this should be agreed upon at the Team Captain's Meeting, see also rule MA) 43 b). - Recommended Start Interval: 30 seconds see rule MA 10).